NicolasKeirsmaekers1/MarktenEnForenWeb/README.md

 ## Documentation

 This project uses compodoc (https://compodoc.app/) to automatically generate documentation based on the projects components, services, ...

-### Generating

-To generate your docs run `npm run compodoc:generate`.
-The generated documentation lives in the documentation directory.
+To generate your docs run `npm run compodoc`.
+The generated documentation lives in the documentation directory, just open the index.html file and you're good to go.

-### Serving

-To serve your docs run `npm run compodoc:serve`.

 >Note: Angular 9 is still pretty new (don't worry it's stable) CompoDoc isn't supported just yet but will be in the near future.